rashidrao-pk/lime-stratified-examples/README.md

 ---
 ## How to run the artifact 📊

-The `Run_Benchmark.ipynb` will take a long tame (more than 1 day) to run all the experiments and generate the CSV file.
+1. The [`Run_Benchmark.ipynb`](/Run_Benchmark.ipynb.ipynb) will take a long tame (more than 1 day) to run all the experiments and generate the CSV file.
 All explanations are computed 10 times and then averaged, to better stabilize the results and reduce randomization.

-The `Paper_Figures.ipynb` has several targets: for the single explanations, it will take a few minutes.
-For the plots generated starting from the CSV file, in will take a few seconds.
+2. The [`Paper_Figures.ipynb`](/Paper_Figures.ipynb) has several targets: for the single explanations, it will take a few minutes.
+For the plots generated starting from the [CSV](/result/filename?.csv) file, in will take a few seconds.

----
-## Run Examples

-1. You can run [`Run_Benchmark.ipynb`](/Run_Benchmark.ipynb.ipynb) to regenerate all the results.
-Alternatively, the precomputed CSV file used for the paper is included.

-2. Then run  [`Paper_Figures.ipynb`](/Paper_Figures.ipynb) to generate the plots.

 ## Performance Measures to Evaluate Image Explanations: 🎯
 <b>How can we evaluate an XAI method for images? to decide the quality of an explanation</b><br>
 we have utilised few evaluation metrices to quantify the base Lime-Image approach and lime_stratified approach including.
-1. Visual Evaluation
+1. Visual Evaluation (Heatmaps for explanation)
-    - Heatmaps for explanation
 2. Statistical Evaluation
     - Coeffecient of Variation $(CV(\beta))$
     - Inter-Quantile Range Coverage $(RC\_Y)$